-One of the most exciting moments for college students is the day they sign their first lease and move into their own place.
+One of the most exciting moments for college students is the day they sign their first housing contract and move into their own place.
 When looking for the perfect living arrangement while in college, there are two primary options: on-campus housing and off campus housing.
 You could go with a traditional UD dorm to live in the center of all of the campus action.
 Or you can move off campus into one of Newark's many apartments, houses or condos for rent, where you'll have a bit more freedom and space.

 If the thought of being part of a close community and having your best friend living just a few doors away excites you, on-campus housing might be the perfect option for you.
 UD dorms feature eight different residence halls, including South Academy Street hall, which started housing students for the first time in Fall 2017.
 While on-campus housing might sound like it’s all you’ve ever dreamed of, it does come with some complications.
 For starters, there are strict rules when living on-campus about what you can put up in your room, which might harsh your style.
 Also, dorms at UD come with community washers and dryers, so it might take you hours to do your wash, especially if you’ve been procrastinating and have several loads to do.